New in November 2019: Expanded Novel Edition featuring new cover art by Angela Waters!

 And he has a good friend again, a guy he likes more than he should.

-Everything will be fine, as long as nobody—especially Mac—finds out he used to be Charlie Beauchamp, an elite Coast Guard rescue swimmer who failed to save the one person he loved most.
+Everything will be fine, as long as nobody—especially Mac—finds out he used to be Charlie Beauchamp, a covert-ops rescue swimmer who failed to save the one person he loved most.

-Then the real Nate Landry shows up and drags Charlie’s grief and shame out of the depths.
+Then the real Nate Landry shows up, dragging Charlie’s grief and guilt out of the depths.

 McKinley Greer knows how to keep a secret.